MRtrix3/mrtrix3/docs/installation/linux_install.rst

 3. Type ``mrview`` to check that everything works

-4. You may also want to have a look through the :ref:`mrtrix_config_options` and set anything you think might be required on your system.
+4. You may also want to have a look through the :ref:`config_file_options` and set anything you think might be required on your system.

   ..
 NOTE::